 Jon McCormick, Ph.D., Process Group Leader.
 Degree: Adelphi University, 1984.
 Interests: Group psychotherapy; psychodynamic psychotherapy (Certification).

-Jennifer McKelvey, Ph.D., Director of the Adult Outpatient Clinic and the Psychiatric Recovery Center.
+Jennifer McKelvey, Ph.D., Associate Director of the Adult Outpatient Clinic and the Psychiatric Recovery Center.
 Degree: Hofstra University Clinical and School Psychology, 2013.
 Interests: Psychosis; Schizophrenia spectrum disorders; comorbid anxiety disorders; supervision; CBT for psychosis and comorbid disorders; functional outcome research; Cognitive Remediation for psychotic disorders.

 Andrew Merling, Ph.D., Supervising Psychologist and Director of the College Outreach Prevention Education and Young Adults Programs, Addiction Institute of New York.
 Assistant Professor of Psychiatry, Icahn School of Medicine at Mt.
 Sinai.
 Degree: Yeshiva University, 1998.
 Interests: Substance abuse; LGBT; geropsychology.